Tonetfal/JKPS/README.md

 # Preview
 ![](Media/Preview-White-orange.gif)

 It supports up to 10 keyboard keys and 5 mouse buttons.
-Numerical parameters and keys and be changed in-program, but the textures and fonts only in the config.
+Numerical parameters and keys are be changed in-program, but the textures and fonts only in the config.

 # Usage
 To add or remove a keyboard key press Ctrl + "+" or "-".